 Scrunched Foil Stamps

 Scrunched foil gives a lovely organic shape when stamped as Munchkins and Moms demonstrates in this pretty project.
-This is a great way to make a lovely tree and you could draw some flowers or even create a small apple stamp using the eraser of a pencil to stamp some apples, depending on the season!Continue to 13 of 16 below.
+You could draw some flowers or even create a small apple stamp using the eraser of a pencil to stamp some apples, depending on the season.

 Yarn Block Stamps

 Yarn block stamps or yarn block printing is a project which can be enjoyed by adults and children alike.
-Hop over to An Everyday Story to learn how to make these great prints.Continue to 15 of 16 below.
+An Everyday Story shows how to make these great prints.Continue to 13 of 14 below.

 Carve Your Own Stamps